 Building and truing wheels requires the right knowledge and the right tools.
 The aim of this article is to help you save time by learning the correct techniques that a master wheel builder would use when building a wheel.

-Initially you might think building a wheel is a bit like trying to solve a Rubicks cube puzzle.
+Initially you might think building a wheel is a bit like trying to solve a Rubicks cube.
 But it is a straight forward and logical process that you can learn how to do.
 The techniques are not complex and many of the steps are quite repetitive, so you learn them quickly.
-However, you will need a quiet work environment when truing a wheel and concentrate on each step.
+However, you will need a quiet work environment when truing a wheel and also need to concentrate on each step.